 Fairhill Rise is an initiative operated by Seòl Trust, part of Ruskin Mill Trust.
 Utilising the 35 years of experience of working with young adults with learning difficulties and associated challenges, Fairhill Rise will offer a work and living skills development programme as part of an adult social care offer for individuals over the age of 16.

 Fairhill Rise programmes include the following areas of skill development:

 - Work skills in woodland management (including fencing), tree management, creating wildlife habitats and horticulture;

 - Work skills in horticulture, working on the herb garden or vegetable beds, or food processing and preservation, using produce from the site to create meals for staff and participants; and

 - Work skills in social enterprise, producing items for sale in the local community.

 - Living skills development including basic cooking, food and nutrition, social skills development, and health and wellbeing

-The daily activities will help individuals increase their self-awareness and self-confidence, working in small groups, and developing peer relationships.
+The daily activities help individuals increase their self-awareness and self-confidence, working in small groups, and developing peer relationships.

-Adults will have a work and living skills plan that is informed by their Support Plans and identifies clear objectives linked to essential skills needed for employment and increased independence.
+Adults have a work and living skills plan that is informed by their Support Plans and identifies clear objectives linked to essential skills needed for employment and increased independence.

 Fairhill Rise is located at Pishwanton Woods, near Longyester, in the foothills of the Lammermuir Hills, East Lothian, Scotland.
 Pishwanton is a 60 acre mixed woodland and small holding which includes a range of workshop spaces, kitchen and horticulture building.
 In addition to the woodlands, there is a central herb garden and apple orchard.